-Myrtle is among the hardiest of evergreen ground covers, hardy to Zone 4 and growing as far north as Canada.
+Myrtle (Vinca spp.) is among the hardiest of evergreen ground covers, hardy to Zone 4 and growing as far north as Canada.
 It can be invasive in certain areas.

 Its bright-green leaves darken with the season, sometimes taking on a bronze tone under the winter sun.
 Lavender-blue or white flowers appear in the spring and sporadically all season.